-Healthy food options and the opportunity to exercise may be limited on the road.
+Healthy diet options and the opportunity to exercise may be limited for truckers on the road.
 We visited 16 truck stops across the United States and evaluated them based on a checklist to gauge how well truck stops support a healthy lifestyle for long-haul truckers.
 The checklist recorded resources found in a truck stop, including:

 - Full-service or fast food restaurants on-site or nearby